git-chglog/git-chglog/README.md

 ## Contributing

-We alway welcome your contributions :clap:
+We always welcome your contributions :clap:

 ## Development